ncoblentz/ThickClientUtils/README.md

   - Find the log file at `<directory you copied it to>/logs/<datetime>.log`

 ## Troubleshooting
-The `nlog.config` file tries to safe the log files in the `<current directory>/logs/<date>.log`.
+The `nlog.config` file tries to save the log files in the `<current directory>/logs/<date>.log`.
 If the current directory is not writable by your user, it will crash.
 Edit the `nlog.config` file and change the location it should save to if necessary.

 If you experience other unexplained crashes, use DnspyEx to set a breakpoint on the `ApplyRules` and `Log` methods and troubleshoot from there.